 There are about 350 cajon makers from 55 countries listed on these pages.
 Yet when searching the Internet, I still find more.
 The primary focus is identifying and promoting small 'artisanal' cajon builders, folks making cajons in small workshops, but I've tried to add any manufacturer that provides verifiable 'Made in' information.
 Still, there are some cajon 'brands' not yet on these lists.
 Here's why:

-- 1. Many locally based cajon makers sell in markets, fairs and by word-of-mouth and don't have an Internet presence.
+- 1. Some locally based cajon makers sell in markets, fairs and by word-of-mouth and don't have an Internet presence.

 - 2. Some cajon makers only advertise in their local language.
 I'm a monolingual English speaker which really limits my search effectiveness.